The Hallmarks of Cancer: Insensitivity to anti-growth signals

 To tightly control cell division, cells have processes within them that prevent cell growth and division.
-These processes are orchestrated by proteins known as tumor suppressor genes.
+These processes are orchestrated by proteins encoded by tumor suppressor genes.
 These genes take information from the cell to ensure that it is ready to divide, and will halt division if not (when the DNA is damaged, for example).
 In cancer, these tumour suppressor proteins are altered so that they don't effectively prevent cell division, even when the cell has severe abnormalities.
+One of the most significant tumor suppressors is known as p53.
+It plays such a critical role in regulation of cell division and cell death that in 70% of cancer cells p53 is found either mutated or functionally inactivated.
+Often times tumors can not form successfully without deactivating critical tumor suppressors like p53.
 Another way cells prevent over-division is that normal cells will also stop dividing when the cells fill up the space they are in and touch other cells; known as contact inhibition.
 Cancer cells do not have contact inhibition, and so will continue to grow and divide, regardless of their surroundings.